santedb/dev-doc/developers/server-plugins/service-definitions/audit-dispatch-service.md

-Audit Dispatch Provider (IAuditDispatchService in SanteDB.Core.Api)
+`IAuditDispatchService` in assembly SanteDB.Core.Api version 2.1.151.0

 # Summary
 Represents a service that dispatches audits to a central repository